 A wide choice of clubs are available to the children.
-Most of these clubs are run out of normal school hours, so they may be affected by changes in the circumstances of individual teachers/coaches/volunteers.
+Most of these clubs are run out of normal school hours by volunteer staff or external professionals.
+The clubs vary termly.
 Parents/carers of children will be notified of any change or cancellation.
-We run a variety of clubs e.g. football, gymnastics, gardening, netball, chess, art, archery, tag rugby, cricket, golf and recorders.
+We run a variety of clubs e.g. football, dance, gardening, netball, chess, art, archery, biking, tag rugby, cricket, golf and recorders.